Equity in the News

-Contact details for a number of expert organisations can also be found on the Equity Office’s Family Violence: It’s not OK website, including the new Safe to Talk 24/7 helpline launched in April to support people affected by ‘sexual harm’ and sexual violence.
+Contact details for a number of expert organisations can also be found on the Equity Office’s Family Violence: It’s not OK website, Staff are also invited to register for the Family Violence: Its Not OK workshop on 16 August.
+Details are available on Career Tools.

 Enhanced systems enable University to collect information about LGBTI and refugee-background students and staff

 As part of the University’s commitment to members of our community who are Māori and/or from equity groups, our systems have been enhanced, to allow us to gather information on students and staff who identify as:

 - lesbian, gay, bisexual, transgender or intersex (LGBTI)

 This will greatly increase our capability to support staff and students from all of the University’s equity groups.

 Being able to gather details about whether students or staff identify as Māori or from an equity group helps us to understand the diversity of our communities, and to determine the supports and services we need to provide.
 It also allows us to monitor the effectiveness of our projects and policies in providing a safe, inclusive and equitable study and work environment.

 Students and staff can provide this information when they first register with the University (using the Enterprise Person Registry).
 They can also do this retrospectively by updating their personal information (update personal information here).
 Disclosure is voluntary, but more than 600 people have already done so.

 The University values the privacy of every individual’s personal information and is committed to the protection of personal information.